Arr0way/arr0way.github.io/_posts/2021-05-30-ssrf-cheat-sheet.md

 1. go to https://lock.cmpxchg8b.com/rebinder.html add your IP's
 2. check it works with host
 3. attempt to exploit the SSRF location with it

+## Post Exploitation / Enumeration - Increasing The Severity of SSRF

+In an effort to demonstrate the severity of the SSRF vulnerability enumeration of server side ports could be performed using Burp Intruder.

+The above process could be performed to enumerate other local IP addresses and/or bruteforcing URL (IDOR / Forced Browsing) to identify services or functionality that was not intended by the organisation.

 Happy hunting / pen testing.